g0ng0n12/super-duper-fortnight/README.md

 * creating a deployment.yml and a service.yml file in order to deploy this in EKS

+* Adding an initialisation script to add Data when the app boots up, and try flyway or liquidbase

 * Improve the Integration Test:
     - Add error path in the TopUp to test the refund external endpoint
     - Improve the maven process to run the integration tests with maven profile